QBRC/BICF_Interview/README.md

 https://bioconductor.org/packages/release/bioc/html/TCGAbiolinks.html

 2) Using the TGCGbiolinks commands:
-a.
-Retrieve gene expression and clinical data from for TCGA-KICH.
+* Retrieve gene expression and clinical data from for TCGA-KICH.
-b.
-Normalized and filter the expression data using the TCGAanalyze_Filtering command.
+* Normalized and filter the expression data using the TCGAanalyze_Filtering command.
-c.
-Cluster the filtered expression data using two different Hierarchical clustering methods.
+* Cluster the filtered expression data using two different Hierarchical clustering methods.
-d.
-Plot Survival curves of the different clusters identified in c).
+* Plot Survival curves of the different clusters identified in c).